 - Inserts this story into that of the high-value concept of innovation in the twentieth century.

-Godin, Benoît (2019), Innovation Theology, Project on the Intellectual History of Innovation, Montreal: INRS.
-15 p.
+Godin, Benoit (2019), Innovation Theology, Project on the Intellectual History of Innovation, INRS: Montreal.

 Godin (2010), “Meddle Not With Them That Are Given to Change”: Innovation as Evil, Working Paper no. 6, Project on the Intellectual History of Innovation, Montreal: INRS.
 46 p.